 What are the options for managing my policy if I need additional support?

 It’s important to us that all our customers are treated with care and respect and have a fair and reasonable opportunity to access the services we provide.
 We offer options for our customers who face language barriers, mental or physical conditions which make it hard to access our services.
 For more information on these options head to our Vulnerable Customer support page.

 It’s very easy to make a claim.
 Find out how to make a claim in 3 easy steps.
 We aim to pay claims as quickly as possible.

-The policy cover is on the basis of “pay and then claim”.
-We can make better cover assessments when the treatment or procedure has been performed and we have all the necessary information to hand.
-However, we recognise that there may be occasions when you need an indication of policy cover prior to going ahead with treatment.
-In these cases, if there is a clear diagnosis we will do our best to provide an indication of cover but will need a copy of the relevant clinical notes/history records beforehand.
-We are unable to provide an indication of cover for diagnostic treatment.
+Our policies are set up on the basis of “you pay your vet and then we reimburse your claim”.
+We can assess your entitlements more accurately when the treatment or procedure has been performed and we have all the necessary information to hand.
+However, we recognise that there may be occasions when you need an indication of cover prior to going ahead with treatment.
+In these cases, if there is a clear diagnosis and treatment plan (or quote) from your vet, we will do our best to provide an indication of cover but will need a copy of the relevant clinical notes/history records beforehand.
+We are unable to provide an indication of cover prior to diagnosis.

-A stand down period is the time from the policy start date when certain health conditions, signs, symptoms or events are excluded from cover.
-There is no stand down period for injury - cover begins from the start date of your policy.
+A stand down period is the period of time from the policy start date when certain health conditions, signs, symptoms or events are excluded from cover.
 The following stand down periods (depending on the type of policy) apply from your policy start date: